My first trip to Taiwan with the family was unforgettable, to say the least. It was even more special because I had my mom as my personal tour guide.

 Lungshan Temple

-Discover the beauty of Lungshan Temple with its magnificent roofs, yellow walls and amazing architecture that will take your breath away.
-From the elaborate carvings on the walls to the sculptures of gods, goddesses and dragons adorning every corner — you won’t want to miss out on seeing this with your own eyes.
+This ornate temple has been around since 1738 and is a symbol of faith, culture and history.
+The intricate exterior is a sight you need to see for yourself!
+From the elaborate carvings on the walls to the sculptures of gods, goddesses and dragons adorning every corner, you won’t want to miss out on seeing this with your own eyes.

 Plus, it’s free admission and conveniently located in the Wanhua District, close to Ximending!
 The temple is open from 6 am to 10 pm.